marselomeri/airliner/apps/cfs_lib/README.rst

 CFS Library
 ====================================

-The :term:`CFSLIB` Application Library does some cool stuff.
+The :term:`CFS_LIB` Application Library does some cool stuff.

 TODO: Insert paragraph providing application purpose and a high level description of application capabilites